jromers/ansible-olam/odb/README.md

 ## How to use the playbooks

-The following are deployment scenarios with the playbooks:
+The following deployment scenarios can be used with the playbooks:

 * Single instance with IP address from DHCP
 * Single instance with static IP address